Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         timestamp basemediadecodetime and seq_num
         based indexing will help the media processing entities identify discontinuities in the ingest stream.
-     11. Stream names MAY be signalled by adding the relative path Stream(stream_name) to the [=POST_URL=], this can be useful for identification when multiple ingest sources send the same redundant stream to a receiver
-     12. The average and maximum bitrate of each track SHOULD be signalled in the btrt box in the sample entry of the CMAF header or init fragment
+     11. The average and maximum bitrate of each track SHOULD be signalled in the btrt box in the sample entry of the CMAF header or init fragment
-     12. In case a track is part of a [=Switching set=], all properties section 6.4 and 7.3.4 of [[!MPEGCMAF]] MUST be satisfied, enabling the receiver to group the tracks in respective switching sets
+     12. In case a track is part of a [=Switching set=], all properties section 6.4 and 7.3.4 of [[!MPEGCMAF]] MUST be satisfied, enabling the receiver to group the tracks in the respective switching sets
      13. Ingested tracks MUST conform to CMAF track structure defined in [[!MPEGCMAF]]